Rosamondwang/Rosamondwang.github.io/_pages/about.md

 ---

 Welcome to my website!
 I am Yirong Wang.
-I am a PhD Candidate in Finance at the University of Bristol (starting from Oct 2021), where I have been fully funded by the School’s PhD Scholarship.
+I am a PhD Candidate in Finance at the University of Bristol (starting from 2021), where I have been fully funded by the School’s PhD Scholarship.
 I am under the supervision of Prof. Richard D.F.
 Harris and Prof. Nick Taylor.
 My research interests lie in **empirical asset pricing, international finance and macro-finance**, with a particular emphasis on risk-based explanations for variations in asset prices across international markets.

 **I am on the job market in 2025–26.**